DimaEnotoff/FriendlyCLP/Readme.md

 ## Friendly Command Line Processor

-Friendly CLP is a library that facilitates rapid development of command line interfaces.
-It is especially convinient for accessed via mobile phones.
+Friendly CLP is a library that facilitates rapid development of command line interfaces with focus on convenience of those who access them from a mobile phone.

-#### Mobile friendly
+### Mobile friendly

-Slashes, dot and other special characters that are commonly used in most CLIs are hard to access on mobile phone keyboards.
-To address this issue Friendly CLP uses spaces only.
-They are used to separate command groups, commands and parameters from each other.
+Slash, colon, dot and other special characters that are commonly used in most CLIs are cumbersome to access on mobile phone keyboards.
+To address this issue Friendly CLP uses spaces to separate command groups, commands and parameters from each other.

-### Features
+### Other features

 - Easy to add commands and organise them in groups
 - Easy to add parameters, some commonly used types are readily available
-- Does all required parsing and calls payload code only if all parameters are valid
+- All required parsing is done automatically, payload code is called only if command line is valid
-- Gives meaningful error messages if parsing fails
+- Meaningful error messages are given if parsing fails
-- Builds help articles automatically
+- Help articles are generated automatically

 ### Quick start

 #### 1. Import the library

 ```C#
     using FriendlyCLP;
 ```

-#### 2. Add some commands
+#### 2. Add a command

 Friendly CLP command is a class that implements `ICommand` and has `Command` annotation.
-*ICommand* has only one method - *Execute*, that contains payload code.
+_ICommand_ has only one method _Execute_, it schould contain payload code.
-*Command* annotation has name and description of the command.
+_Command_ annotation has _name_ and description of the command.
+_Name_ should be concise because it is used to call a command.

 ```C#
     [Command("dst", "Display sample text.")]